abpframework/abp/docs/en/Migration-Guides/Abp-8_2.md

 ## Blazor Full-Stack Web UI

 In this version, ABP Framework provides a new UI option called **Blazor Full-Stack WebApp**.
-We have already creating a introduction/migration guide for you to check it out, from [here](Abp-8-2-Blazor-Web-App.md).
+We have already created an introduction/migration guide for you to check it: [Migrating to Blazor Web App](Abp-8-2-Blazor-Web-App.md)

-> Please read the documentation carefully if you are considering to migrate your existing **Blazor** project to **Blazor WebApp**.
+> Please read the documentation carefully if you are considering migrating your existing **Blazor** project to **Blazor WebApp**.

 ## Session Management Infrastructure